prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 ☑ **triangles**    ☐ lines    ☐ quads    ☐ squares

-All 3D game object shapes are fundamentally made up of interconnected triangles called polygons.
-Each polygon is defined by its three sides (or edges), and the points where these edges meet, called vertices or verts.
-The mesh is the collection of polygons making up the 3D geometry of a game object.
+All 3D game object shapes are fundamentally made up of interconnected _triangles_ called _polygons_.

+Each polygon is defined by its three sides (or edges), and the points where these edges meet, called _vertices_ or verts.

+The _mesh_ is the collection of polygons making up the 3D geometry of a game object.